open-metadata/OpenMetadata/docs/connectors/connectors/postgres/postgres-metadata-extraction.md

 ## **Requirements**

-Using the OpenMetadata MSSQL connector requires supporting services and software.
+Using the OpenMetadata Postgres connector requires supporting services and software.
 Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.